Henry Lee III

-Early life and family
+Early life and education

 Lee was born on Leesylvania Plantation in Prince William County in the Colony of Virginia.
 He was the son of Col. Henry Lee II (1730–1787) of "Leesylvania" and Lucy Grymes (1734–1792).
 His father was the first cousin of Richard Henry Lee, twelfth President of the Continental Congress.
-His mother was an aunt of the wife of Virginia Governor Thomas Nelson Jr. His great-grandmother Mary Bland was also a grand-aunt of President Thomas Jefferson.
-Lee was the grandson of Henry Lee I, a great-grandson of Richard Bland, and a great-great-grandson of William Randolph.
+His mother was an aunt of the wife of Virginia Governor Thomas Nelson Jr. His great-grandmother Mary Bland was also a grand aunt of President Thomas Jefferson.
+Lee was the grandson of Henry Lee I (1691–1747), a great-grandson of Richard Bland, and a great-great-grandson of William Randolph.
 He was also a descendant of Theodorick Bland of Westover and Governor Richard Bennett.

 Lee graduated from the College of New Jersey (now Princeton University) in 1773 and began pursuing a legal career.